mv-2112/canonical-openstack-docs/reference/concepts/network-traffic-isolation-with-maas.rst

 Network traffic isolation with MAAS
 ===================================

-MicroStack, in MAAS mode, supports network traffic isolation in a multi-network environment, where each of these cloud networks is coupled with specific cloud activity.
+Canonical OpenStack, in MAAS mode, supports network traffic isolation in a multi-network environment, where each of these cloud networks is coupled with specific cloud activity.
 It does this through the integration of Juju network spaces.